Skip to the content

 Trexler Trust

 General Trexler invested in his Trustees the discretion to choose the charitable organizations for support.
 He wisely did not expect to foresee the most important social issues in contemporary times.
-He did express the desire to provide support for the Citizens of Allentown and Lehigh County.
+He did express the desire to provide support for the residents of Allentown and Lehigh County.
 Each year, his Trustees evaluate for support the needs expressed by the community’s non-profit organizations.
 They value the insight and service of the many charitable institutions and the good people who serve them.

 Improvements, extension and maintenance of all its Parks